Switzerland: Transport

+Switzerland had approximately 6,562,600 motor vehicles (excluding mopeds) in 2025.
+The largest category was passenger cars with 4,829,500 units (58.7% running on petrol, 24% on diesel, 5.2% on electricity and 11.9% hybrid).

-The densest rail network in Europe spans 5250 km and carries over 596 million passengers annually as of 2015.
-In 2015, each Swiss resident travelled on average 2446 km by rail, more than any other European country.
+The densest rail network in Europe spans 5250 km and carried 614 million passengers in 2023.
+In 2023, each Swiss resident travelled on average 2446 km by rail, more than any other European country.
 Virtually 100% of the network is electrified.
 60% of the network is operated by the Swiss Federal Railways (SBB CFF FFS).
 Besides the second largest standard gauge railway company, BLS AG, two railways companies operate on narrow gauge networks: the Rhaetian Railway (RhB) in Graubünden, which includes some World Heritage lines, and the Matterhorn Gotthard Bahn (MGB), which co-operates with RhB the Glacier Express between Zermatt and St. Moritz/Davos.
 Switzerland operates the world's longest and deepest railway tunnel and the first flat, low-level route through the Alps, the 57.1 km Gotthard Base Tunnel, the largest part of the New Railway Link through the Alps (NRLA) project.

+Public transport is very popular.
+For example, a 2010 microcensus discovered that in Zurich, Switzerland's largest city, 32% of its inhabitants use the city's public transport regularly (trams or trolleybuses, of which 60% used at least those two modes), while 26% depended on a personal vehicle.
+Fewer than half the residents owned a car or a motorcycle.

-Switzerland has a publicly managed, toll-free road network financed by highway permits as well as vehicle and gasoline taxes.
+Switzerland has a publicly managed, toll-free road network financed by highway permits as well as vehicle and petrol taxes.
 The Swiss autobahn/autoroute system requires the annual purchase of a vignette (toll sticker)—for 40 Swiss francs—to use its roadways, including passenger cars and trucks.
 The Swiss autobahn/autoroute network stretches for 2259 km and has one of the highest motorway densities in the world.

-Zurich Airport is Switzerland's largest international flight gateway; it handled 22.8 million passengers in 2012.
+Zurich Airport is Switzerland's largest international flight gateway; it handled 31.2 million passengers in 2024.
 The other international airports are Geneva Airport (13.9 million passengers in 2012), EuroAirport Basel Mulhouse Freiburg (located in France), Bern Airport, Lugano Airport, St. Gallen-Altenrhein Airport and Sion Airport.
 Swiss International Air Lines is the flag carrier.
-Its main hub is Zürich, but it is legally domiciled in Basel.
+Its main hub is Zurich, but it is legally domiciled in Basel.